 Process of Sanctification and Maturity

-Mature disciples walk with Christ, worship Christ, and work for Christ.
-A person committed to a relationship with Christ focuses on a personal walk with Him, worshipping Him, and working for Him.
+Mature disciples walk with Christ, worship Christ, work for, witness for Christ.
+A person committed to a relationship with Christ focuses on a personal walk with Him, worshiping Him, working for Him, and witnessing for Him.
 That person will experience significant growth in personal sanctification and, therefore, will experience a closer personal relationship with the Lord Jesus Christ and will become “complete in Christ” (Colossians 1:28).
 We are committed to multiplying the godly characteristics of leaders’ lives into others (2 Timothy 2:2).
 This multiplication of ministry is key to the healthy growth of the church.
 We believe the disciples of Jesus Christ should minister to one another in the local church, rather than one or a small number of professional pastors bearing total responsibility to care for the entire congregation.
 God has given spiritual gifts to all of His people to provide mutual ministry in the context of the healthy and strong local church (Ephesians 4:11-12).

 Satan and his demonic servants viciously oppose the work God performs in and through His people (1 Peter 5:8; Genesis 3:1-7; Ephesians 6:12).
 God, who by His nature is infinitely more powerful than Satan, in due time will have complete and total victory over Satan (1 John 4:4; Revelation 20:1-10).

 Although it is appropriate to pray in Jesus’ name for protection against demonic activity, the Scriptures do not instruct the Christian to “bind Satan in Jesus’ name.”
 Rather, the Scriptures instruct the Christian to combat Satan by: